Premature White and Grey Hair in Kids

-The most common reason due to which premature greying takes place in children is their genetic makeup.
-Simply put, if the parents or grandparents have a similar problem of premature greying of hair in their childhood, the children will also be at a higher risk of a similar condition.
-Early onset of greying hair can be passed on hereditarily and is a major reason for premature greying of hair in children.
+The most common cause of premature greying of hair in children is genetics.
+Simply put, if the parents or grandparents had a similar problem of premature greying of hair in their childhood, the children will also be at a higher risk of this condition.
+Early-onset of greying hair can be passed on hereditarily and is a major reason for premature greying of hair in children.
 Some other conditions acquired hereditarily include progeria, Werner syndrome, Rothmund-Thompson syndrome, etc.

 2. Medical Conditions

-Premature greying of hair in children may indicate to something more serious.
-Loss of pigmentation of hair is a symptom of many disorders.
-Some of these disorders are neurofibromatosis, vitiligo, Waardenburg syndrome and tuberous sclerosis.
+Premature greying of hair in children may indicate something more serious.
+Loss of pigmentation of hair is a symptom of several disorders, like vitiligo and piebaldism.
 Melanin is the pigment responsible for the colour of the skin and hair.
 When the melanocyte are unable to produce melanin in the skin, a person may suffer from vitiligo, which is characterized by white patches.
-Similarly, when the thyroid gland may not function properly, resulting in an overactive or underactive condition.
+Similarly, when the thyroid gland does not function properly, it results in an overactive or underactive condition.
 This condition occurs in different diseases like Grave’s disease or Hashimoto’s disease, and also results in premature greying of the hair.
-However, it is not the only symptom in these cases; the child may also get tumours, hearing loss, and seizures with the loss of hair colour.
+However, it is not the only symptom in these cases; the child may also suffer from tumours, hearing loss, and seizures with the loss of hair colour.

 3. Deficiency of Vitamin B12

-After extensive research, it was found that the deficiency of vitamin B12 in the body often results in the premature greying of hair in children.
-Vitamin B12 is not found in enough quantities in a vegetarian diet, so children following a vegetarian diet are at a higher risk of contracting the condition.
-Another cause of vitamin deficiency is surgery which interferes with the normal functioning of the digestive system.
-As the stomach fails to absorb adequate amounts of the vitamin, it results in premature greying of hair.
-In these cases, simply supplementing the food with vitamin tablets is enough to stop hair from greying.
+A deficiency of Vitamin B12 in the body can also result in the premature greying of hair in children.
+Vitamin B12 is not found in enough quantities in a vegetarian diet, so children following a vegetarian diet are at a higher risk of developing this condition.